Photography: Precursor technologies

 Leonardo da Vinci mentions natural camerae obscurae that are formed by dark caves on the edge of a sunlit valley.
 A hole in the cave wall will act as a pinhole camera and project a laterally reversed, upside down image on a piece of paper.
-Renaissance painters used the camera obscura which, in fact, gives the optical rendering in color that dominates Western Art.
+Renaissance painters used the camera obscura which, in fact, gives the optical rendering in color that dominates Western art.
 It is a box with a small hole in one side, which allows specific light rays to enter, projecting an inverted image onto a viewing screen or paper.

 The birth of photography was then concerned with inventing means to capture and keep the image produced by the camera obscura.
-Albertus Magnus (1193–1280) discovered silver nitrate, and Georg Fabricius (1516–1571) discovered silver chloride, and the techniques described in Ibn al-Haytham's Book of Optics are capable of producing primitive photographs using medieval materials.
+Albertus Magnus (1193–1280) discovered silver nitrate, and Georg Fabricius (1516–1571) discovered silver chloride.

 Daniele Barbaro described a diaphragm in 1566.
 Wilhelm Homberg described how light darkened some chemicals (photochemical effect) in 1694.
+Around 1717, Johann Heinrich Schulze used a light-sensitive slurry to capture images of cut-out letters on a bottle and on that basis many German sources and some international ones credit Schulze as the inventor of photography.

 The fiction book Giphantie, published in 1760, by French author Tiphaigne de la Roche, described what can be interpreted as photography.

-Around the year 1800, British inventor Thomas Wedgwood made the first known attempt to capture the image in a camera obscura by means of a light-sensitive substance.
+In June 1802, British inventor Thomas Wedgwood made the first known attempt to capture the image in a camera obscura by means of a light-sensitive substance.
 He used paper or white leather treated with silver nitrate.
 Although he succeeded in capturing the shadows of objects placed on the surface in direct sunlight, and even made shadow copies of paintings on glass, it was reported in 1802 that "the images formed by means of a camera obscura have been found too faint to produce, in any moderate time, an effect upon the nitrate of silver."
 The shadow images eventually darkened all over.